Eyevinn/srt-whep/README.md

   -p 8000 -s caller
 ```

-Note that the container needs to run in host-mode.
+Note that the container needs to run in host-mode (supported only on Linux).

 ## Build from Source
 ### OSX